 The current State funding model was enacted in 1998-99.
-Under this model, districts receive funds on a per pupil basis-using the total enrollment of our District.
+Under this model, districts receive funds on a per pupil basis.
 Funds flow from the State to our Special Education Local Plan Area (SELPA), a consortium of six local education agencies in this area of our County, and from the SELPA to districts.
-In 2020-21, the State Budget increased the Special Education base rate to \$625 per ADA to help equalize funding.
-This year Special Education is projected to receive a 4.05% COLA.
+In 2023-24, the State Budget increased the Special Education base rate from \$820 per ADA to \$887.40 per ADA to help equalize funding, which includes a projected 8.22% COLA.